tohidplus/zarrinpal/README.md

             // The transaction is successfull
         },function ($message,$status=null){
             // The trasnsaction was unsuccessful
-            // if message was canceled it means user has canceled transaction it self
+            // if message was canceled it means user has canceled transaction them self
             // if message was unsuccessful it means an error has occurred });
     }